cbernaci/eeg_project/README.md

 `make tests ; ./build/unit_test_ring_buffer`

 # 🚀 Running Application
-Application is not ready - I am still in the testing and construction phase
+Application is not ready - I am still in the testing and construction phase.

 # ✨ Follow-up Work: Neurofeedback
 The EEG project will be the first part of a neurofeedback system that will augment visual